 We have outlined some of the most common ‘hidden’ reasons power bills are so high and what you can do to address them.

-Your appliances are literally actively sucking electricity even when they are not switched on, so while you no one is at home and your appliances are switched off your electricity meter is ticking over with energy consumption.
-Most modern appliances never really power down, they simply transition to a standby mode, so they still consume electricity whilst waiting for a demand from you or for a scheduled task to run.
-The best bet is to get into the habit of switching off such appliances at the wall, to stop the flow of electricity completely.
-This is particularly recommended for TVs, computers, laptops, even microwaves.
+Your appliances are literally actively sucking electricity even when they are not switched on, so while no one is at home and your appliances aren’t running your electricity meter is still ticking over with energy consumption.
+Most modern appliances never really power down, they simply enter standby mode, so they still consume electricity whilst waiting for demand from you or for a scheduled task to run.
+Over a year the cost starts to add up.
+If possible, the best bet is to get into the habit of switching off such appliances at the wall, to stop the use of electricity completely.
+This is particularly recommended for TVs, computers, laptops, and even microwaves.

-2. You regularly use high energy usage appliances during peak times
+2. You regularly use high-energy demand appliances during peak times

 A sure-fire way to send your electricity bill skyrocketing is to over-use energy-hogging appliances such as clothes dryers, dishwashers and washing machines.
-Try to get into a routine where you only put the dishwasher on when it is really full, maybe even cold wash utensils where possible to stretch you out between cycles.
-For clothes, consider setting one day a week as a laundry day and wash full loads so your washing machine is at its fullest capacity.
+Try to get into a routine where you only put the dishwasher on when it is full.
+For clothes, consider setting laundry days and washing full loads so your washing machine is at its fullest capacity.
+Washing clothes in cold water can save around $50 per year.
 Try to avoid your clothes dryer wherever possible leaving clothes to hang dry instead.
-If you have off-peak times, make sure you are aware of these times and set your heavy use appliances to off-peak, effectively halving your power costs for these appliances.
-Many homes set up with peak and off peak usage allow people to use heavy use appliances like washing machines and dishwashers from 9pm and throughout the weekend.
+If you have time-of-use electricity meters, make sure you are aware of their off-peak times and use your heavy-use appliances in the cheapest time to run, which can effectively halve your power costs for these appliances.
+Depending on your retailer, many homes are now set up with peak and off-peak usage enabling people to choose to use heavy-use appliances like washing machines and dishwashers from 9 pm and throughout the weekend.
 So save washing your bed sheets and even clothes for weekends, or switch them on in the evening.
-You can even get power timers at attached to your appliances like dishwashers and washing machines so you can switch them on at 5am, while you are still in off-peak, ready to hang out/ unpack in the morning when you wake up.
+You can even get power timers attached to your appliances like dishwashers and washing machines so you can switch them on at 5 am, while you are still on off-peak tariff, ready to hang out/ unpack in the morning when you wake up.
 It’s a matter of getting into the right routine.
-You will definitely notice a fall in your bill if you consistently lower your usage of these appliances over time and switch them on only during off peak times.
+You will definitely notice a fall in your bill if you consistently lower your usage of these appliances over time and switch them on only during off-peak times.

 3. You misuse lighting

-Switch lights off if you are leaving a room.
-Avoid leaving lights on at night..
+Switch the lights off if you are leaving a room.
+Avoid leaving lights on at night.
 Consider using a lamp instead of full room lighting where possible.
 Be conscious of lights being left on (kids and teenagers are notorious for this!).
-Some lights are way more energy efficient than others and if you haven’t switched over to LEDs you really should - read more about the benefits of LEDs.
+Some lights are more energy efficient than others and if you haven’t switched over to LEDs you could really benefit - read more about the benefits of LEDs.